Engine Driver

 Using a Bluetooth Controller

 This is the one Steve Todd uses himself on a lanyard.
 It leaves both hands free for paperwork and uncoupling and is light enough to simply let go of when you need both hands.
-Here are his optimized settings.
-His prefered settings are listed in the note below.
-You can use these as a start and customize them for your own use:
+Here are his optimised settings.
+His preferred settings are listed in the note below.
+You can use these as a start and customise them for your own use:

 Bluetooth Lanyard Controller